nidhi-u/nidhi-u.github.io/_posts/2023-11-11-pathfindingvisualizer.markdown

 > To review the code files of this project, check out its GitHub repository at [Pathfinding Visualizer on GitHub](https://github.com/nidhi-u/PathfindingVisualizer).

 ### Introduction:
-In computer science and game development, pathfinding algorithms play a pivotal role in shortest or optimal paths to get from one point to another.
+In computer science and game development, pathfinding algorithms play a pivotal role in finding the shortest or most optimal paths to get from one point to another.
 In this project, I explore and visualize the working of pathfinding algorithms - specifically Breadth-First Search (BFS), Dijkstra's and A*.

 ### Development Tools
 I developed this project in Visual Studio using C++ and SFML (Simple and Fast Multimedia Library) - a graphics library that facilitates the creation of interactive applications.